 Camp Kenya has good old fashioned tent camping.
 Units and individuals are responsible for bringing their gear with them, including tents.
 Tents can be rented at an additional cost; it is the responsibility of the unit/individual to cover all costs associated with equipment rental.
-All rentals should be arranged with Camp Kenya Administration in September.
-Our Camp Administrator will be reaching out to each participant/unit with vital information needed to make your journey and stay an easy and enjoyable experience!
+All rentals should be communicated to the Camp Administrator using the Camp Kenya Information Survey before October 31st.
+Our Camp Administrator will be reaching out to each POC with vital information needed to make your journey and stay an easy and enjoyable experience!